Skip to content

 Other SEPsVariesSee Engagement integrations

-Clay’s native email sequencer routes through the Smartlead webhook receiver, so Smartlead rules apply there too.
+Clay’s native email sequencer routes through the Smartlead source, so Smartlead rules apply there too.

-Decision flowchart: after a prospect replies, email or social determines the path; for email, teams that need secondary-address continuity reply in the SEP or unified inbox, while HubSpot-first teams reply from the native email activity; all paths can use HubSpot workflows for owner assignment and tasks.
+Decision flowchart: after a prospect replies, email or social determines the path; on Smartlead or EmailBison with Destinations a reply relay hands off from the sequencer mailbox into the rep primary inbox while CRM sync continues, otherwise HubSpot-first teams reply from the native email activity and deliverability-strict teams reply in the SEP or unified inbox; all paths can use HubSpot workflows for owner assignment and tasks.

 How to choose where the rep sends the follow-up — separate from workflow routing in HubSpot.

-The send goes from the rep’s primary HubSpot-connected inbox — not the sequencer’s secondary sending address.
+When Destinations is off, or you are on Instantly or another unsupported SEP, reply from the native email activity on the contact record in HubSpot.
+The send goes from the rep’s primary HubSpot-connected inbox.
 HubSpot technically starts a new thread, but subject and recent context carry over.
-This path is well-tested across email SEPs OutboundSync integrates with.
 See HubSpot’s guide on sending and replying to one-to-one emails.

 Deliverability-strict / secondary-address continuity